mlubinsky/mlubinsky.github.com/grafana/pivot.md

 Name	2025-04-01	2025-04-02	...
 Alice	10	20	...

 Optional: Sorting or Formatting
 Add an “Organize fields” transformation to rename or reorder columns.

 You can use “Sort by” to order by Name or any date column.

+Notes
+Pivot columns (date) will match exactly what’s returned by SQL.
+If you use to_char(date, 'YYYY-MM-DD') in SQL, it becomes a static text label (recommended).
+If you leave date as a timestamp, Grafana may group or format it oddly.
 ```

 ### Grok Answer